diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-    - Viewport outline game object should be part of a bundle hidden from the UI
-      - Those outlines should use the viewport-follow module to follow the 'MAIN' viewport
-      - Module to handle creation of viewport and outline.
-Should be used in viewport-creator-ui.js
+    - Something to ensure the 'Front' layer of viewports is always on top of every other layer

-	- Put back the module to handle movement of the 'Main viewport with the arrow keys'
+	- Make the the module to handle movement of the 'Main' viewport with the arrow keys default
 	- Edit world size.
 Same row as the scene name
 	- Toogle to fit world in viewport.
 Checkbox next to scale control

+	- Complete TODO in keyboard.js

 	- Add layers to viewport
 		- UI
 		- Integration
 			- Initial Values (DONE)
 			- Update
+		- If a layer is removed, recycle it's game-objets only if they are not visible elsewhere

 	- Be able to add and remove update groups.
 Same row as group-selector.js